 Agency policy 1080 requires all administrative investigators to receive specialized training.
-The agency has three investigators as well as the PREA Coordinator who received in-person training from the Moss Group.
+The agency has two investigators as well as the PREA Coordinator who received in-person training from the Moss Group.
 The training provided includes techniques for interviewing sexual abuse victims, proper use of Miranda and Garity warnings, evidence collection in a confinement setting, and required evidence to substantiate a case for administrative action or criminal referral.
 The agency retains completion of training certificates as proof of training.
-The investigators receive refresher training on specialized investigator training.
+The investigators receive refresher training on specialized investigator training through the PREA Resource Center's website or in-person facilitated training when available.